-This District Cost Database (DCD) is one of two primary public datasets released annually as part of the SFID (this is the first release of the DCD).
-It allows users to assess the adequacy of K-12 public education spending for roughly 12,000 individual school districts by comparing these districts' actual spending levels to estimates of spending levels that would be required to achieve a common student outcome goal (i.e., national average test scores).
+This District Cost Database (DCD) is one of two primary public datasets released annually as part of the SFID (this is the second release of the DCD).
+It allows users to assess the adequacy of K-12 public education spending for roughly 12,000 individual school districts between 2009-19 by comparing these districts' actual spending levels in each year to estimates of spending levels that would be required to achieve a common student outcome goal (i.e., national average test scores).
 The latter (required spending levels), which can be interpreted as imperfect but reasonable and policy-relevant adequate spending targets, are based on models, described below, that are designed to account for a host of educational and non-educational factors that affect the relationship between funding and outcomes.
 The database also includes a small group of "contextual" variables, such as district child poverty rates (U.S. Census) and districts' racial and ethnic composition, so that users can assess the relationship between spending adequacy and these other characteristics.
+This accompanying documentation is written to be accessible to all stakeholders, regardless of their background knowledge levels.